star-history/star-history/public/blog/star-history-yearly-pick-2022-frontend.md

 ![tailwind](/blog/assets/yearly-pick-frontend-2022/tailwind.webp)

-Tailwind CSS is a CSS framework toolset, and we use Tailwind for [bytebase.com](https://www.bytebase.com/).
+Tailwind CSS is a CSS framework toolset.
 Whether it's colors or spacing, proportions, or fonts, Tailwind comes with defaults that are ready to use out of the box, but they can also be customized.

 ![tailwind-colors](/blog/assets/yearly-pick-frontend-2022/tailwind-colors.webp)